Gilo

-Gilo (גילה) is an Israeli settlement in south-western East Jerusalem, with a population of 30,000, mostly Jewish inhabitants.
+Gilo (גילה) is an Israeli settlement in south-western East Jerusalem, with a population of 30,000.
 Although it is located within the Jerusalem Municipality, it is widely considered a settlement, because as one of the five Ring Neighborhoods built by Israel surrounding Jerusalem, it was built on land in the West Bank that was occupied by and effectively annexed to Israel following the 1967 Six-Day War and 1980 Jerusalem Law.

 The international community regards Israeli settlements illegal under international law, although Israel disputes this.
 Israel also disputes its designation as a settlement, and it is administered as part of the Jerusalem municipality.